Author: Dr. Liz Dalglish, ND

 Tip # 1 – Probiotics Can Help Stop the Diarrhea!

 Probiotics are sources of “good” bacteria that can help you poop more regularly if you suffer from diarrhea.
 They can be found naturally in foods, including but not limited to sauerkraut, kim-chi, yogurt or kefir, miso, natto, fermented tempeh, sourdough bread, and kombucha!
-Some individuals might require supplementation with certain probiotics to help reduce their symptom severity, especially if you have been diagnosed with IBS too, so talk to your Collingwood naturopath about what probiotic options work for you!
+Some individuals might require supplementation with certain probiotics to help reduce their symptom severity, especially if you have been diagnosed with IBS too, so talk to your Collingwood naturopathic doctor about what probiotic options work for you!

 Day 6 or 8 – 13 or 14 – Your Follicular Phase